 How Can I Manage Risk Effectively With These Forex Brokers?

 You can manage risk by setting stop-loss orders, diversifying your trades, and not risking more than a small percentage of your capital on any single trade.
-The brokers in our list provide tools to set these parameters easily.
+The brokers on our list offer tools to easily set these parameters.
 Consistently applying these strategies can help protect your investment.